tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     activity is expressly permitted by Law;

-    13.6 interfere with the operation of the Tigris Object Storage Service or any user’s enjoyment of the Tigris Object Storage Service, including by: (i) uploading or otherwise disseminating any virus, adware, spyware, worm, or other malicious code; (ii) making any unsolicited offer or advertisement to another user of the Tigris Object Storage Service; (iii) collecting personal
+    13.6 interfere with the operation of the Tigris Object Storage Service or any user's enjoyment of the Tigris Object Storage Service, including by: (i) uploading or otherwise disseminating any virus, adware, spyware, worm, or other malicious code; (ii) making any unsolicited offer or advertisement to another user of the Tigris Object Storage Service; (iii) collecting personal